vgurianov/qm/docs/slits.md

 Figure 2 - Single experiment

-The particle created and put to 'x0' point.
-Object2 (experimental device) send 'set_z(phi)' message to 'Mix' class wich set both 'z1' and 'z2' attributes.
-Further, Object2 create an 'mix' object, where resolve the names conflict.
+The particle created and put to 'x0' point. 'node' (experimental device) send 'set_z(phi)' message to 'Mix' class wich set both 'z1' and 'z2' attributes.
+Further, 'node' create an 'mix' object, where resolve the names conflict.
 Next step is execute 'move_to_x1' operation that put the particle to 'x1' point on screen.
 This process execute in 'Run' operation many times for get statistics.
-We wach that here has  elements metaprogramming.
+We observe that here has  elements metaprogramming.

 #### Quantum system
-The Mix class has only one task - to resolve the name conflict.
+The 'Mix' class has only one task - to resolve the name conflict.
 The class inhered 'move_to_x1' operation from both 'A' and 'B' classes.
 In this case, we has conflict of the names.
 This conflict resolve as the quantom rule.
 The 'Mix' class has 'z1' and 'z2' attributes for the quantom rule.
 To do this, we use multiple inheritance emulation.
 Let's introduce the func attribute to store the object-function.
 The emulation itself is performed as follows
 ``` python